With support from the U.S. Embassy in Lebanon

 What is international parental child abduction?

-The 1980 Hague Convention defines international parental child abduction in Article 3 as the act of one parent wrongfully removing or retaining a child outside their country of habitual residence, in violation of the other parent's legally recognized custody rights.In Lebanon, this crime destroys children's lives and violates their fundamental rights to a stable family life.
+The 1980 Hague Convention defines international parental child abduction in Article 3 as the act of one parent wrongfully removing or retaining a child outside their country of habitual residence, in violation of the other parent's legally recognized custody rights.In Lebanon, parental child abduction is not considered a crime.

 A blatant violation of human rights